Nebulino/PaperPlane/README.md

 ## Features and bugs

-For now, it's not working.
+#### For now, some methods are working.
+Still not implemented the LongPolling and Webhook.
+You can use it for now by doing a while(true).

 I have created all Telegram API Classes for each Telegram Types.

 Please file feature requests and bugs at the [issue tracker][tracker].